wangl-cc/Record.jl/docs/src/references.md

 increase!
 ```

-## RArray
+## Recorded Arrays

-Create a RArray with a clock and a array, then all changes will be recorded
+Create a recorded array with a clock and a array, then all changes will be recorded
 automatically.
+There are two types of recorded array: `StaticRArray` for array whose
+values of elements never change but new element will be pushed, `DynamicRArray` for
+array whose values of elements will change.

 ```@docs
 RecordedArrays.AbstractRArray